FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models

-\paragraph{Scenario Constraints} Scenario Constraints refer to impositions of specific situations or backgrounds that \emph{implicitly} guide the appropriate scope or answer of the response.
-For instance, it is necessary to illustrate the scenario when asking for customized suggestions, as shown in Figure \ref{fig:intro}.
-Another example is to customize LLMs to simulate various characters or personas, namely Role-playing, which provides a more nuanced interaction experience for users~\cite{shanahan2023role, wang2023interactive}.
-Scenario constraints push LLMs beyond mere factual retrieval or surface-level synthesis, demanding a nuanced understanding, a dynamic adaptation, and complicated reasoning to the scenario~\cite{yao2022react, liu2023agentbench}.
-Besides real-life questions, we also consider academic datasets that match the definition of scenario constraints: (1) \textbf{Math Word Problems} contextualize mathematical concepts within real-life or hypothetical scenarios; (2) \textbf{Time/Spatial Reasoning} conceptualizes the relationships between objects in space or events in time through scenarios; (3) \textbf{Code Generation} aims to interpret the intended function or behavior from the scenario and translate it into executable code.
-We first collect initial instructions from the above-mentioned sources and then produce multi-level instructions by incrementally supplementing scenario information inside.
+\paragraph{Situation Constraints} Situation Constraints refer to impositions of specific situations or backgrounds that \emph{implicitly} guide the appropriate answer of the response.
+For instance, it is necessary to illustrate the situation when asking for customized suggestions, as shown in Figure \ref{fig:intro}.
+Another example is to customize LLMs to simulate various characters under certain circumstances, namely Role-playing, which provides a more nuanced interaction for users~\cite{shanahan2023role, wang2023interactive}.
+Situation constraints push LLMs beyond mere factual retrieval or surface-level synthesis, demanding a nuanced understanding, a dynamic adaptation, and complicated reasoning to the situation~\cite{yao2022react, liu2023agentbench}.
+Besides real-life questions, we also consider Complex Situation Reasoning tasks including Math Word Problems, Time/Spatial Reasoning, and Code Generation.
+These tasks all require interpreting and solving problems within a given situation, thus matching the definition of situation constraints.
+We first collect initial instructions from these sources and then manually curate multi-level instructions by incrementally supplementing situation information inside (see Appendix \ref{appendix: data_generation_scenario}).

 \paragraph{Style Constraints} Style Constraints control the stylistic variations of output to accomplish specific stylistic goals, such as tone, sentiment, formality, and empathy~\cite{tsai-etal-2021-style}, as illustrated in Figure \ref{fig:intro}.
 The challenges of style constraints for LLMs are the intricate understanding and adaptation of language nuances, ensuring contextually appropriate and stylistically consistent outputs~\cite{smith2020controlling, cheng2022replacing}.
-Drawing from Open-ended Question Answering datasets and online platforms, we collect initial instructions and then leverage LLMs' in-context learning capabilities to craft instructions with multi-level style constraints.
+Drawing from Open-ended Question Answering datasets and online platforms, we collect initial instructions and then leverage LLMs' in-context learning capability to craft instructions with multi-level style constraints.
 The prompt template can be viewed in Figure \ref{fig:style_prompt}.
 Human experts subsequently review and refine the outputs produced by LLMs.

 \paragraph{Format Constraints}